mgoellnitz/trackdown/index.md

 ```

 Additionally - since you now are on your command line and perhaps don't want
-to switch windows evey second - there is a `remote` command to issue commands
+to switch windows every second - there is a `remote` command to issue commands
 on the remote mirroring source system.

 ```